 unavailable | Any other advisor failure. |

 Advisor rate limits draw from the same per-model bucket as direct calls to the advisor model.
-A rate limit on the advisor appears as too_many_requests inside the tool result; a rate limit on the executor fails the whole request with HTTP 429.
+A rate limit on the advisor appears as too_many_requests inside the tool result.
+A rate limit on the executor fails the whole request with HTTP 429.

 Pass the full assistant content, including advisor_tool_result blocks, back to the API on subsequent turns: